flancian/garden/lightning talks.md

 First up: [[ward cunningham]]!
 Trends in this space.

-Do not trust someone with a business model, because they will prefer their model to you.

 Clearcutting the internet.
 Listen to the wind in the trees.
+Do not trust someone with a business model, because they will prefer their model to you if they need to.

-The internet is more t
+The internet is more of a park than a shopping mall.
+We are park builders here.

+Vision for [[fedwiki]]: something that is federated but is recognizably a wiki.